JesseDev3/RHEL9/readme_el9.md

 $ sudo dnf install oracleasm-support oracleasmlib
 ```
 ---
-work on script to detect and exit 0 if not supported
+work on script to detect and continue or exit 0 if not supported \
 uek r7 = no driver req

 ---